Mojoj mami umesto maturske slike u izlogu

 Mojoj mami umesto maturske slike u izlogu (trans.
 To My Mother instead of the Prom Photo in the Shop Window) is the first studio album released by former Yugoslav rock band Rani Mraz.

 In 1998, the album was polled as the 44th on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best albums of Yugoslav pop and rock music).

 Recording

 Before the album recording Rani Mraz went through several lineup changes, and at the time of the recording, Đorđe Balašević and Biljana Krstić were the only official members of the band, so Mojoj mami umesto maturske slike u izlogu was recorded with studio musicians: bass guitarist Bojan Hreljac, drummer Vladimir Furduj, keyboardist Sloba Mаrković and saxophonist Mića Marković.
 Being a fan of Korni Grupa, Balašević entrusted the production to Korni Grupa former member Josip Boček, who also played guitar on the album.
 The album also featured violinist Jovan Kolundžija, on the track "Sve je dobro kad se dobro svrši".

 Track listing

-All the songs written by Đorđe Balašević, except where noted.
+All songs written by Đorđe Balašević, except where noted.